What are elections?

 West Lancashire has 15 wards, 45 councillors and 21 Parish Councils.
 Councillors are elected by a simple majority and serve for four years.
 Council elections are held for three years in every four.
 Casual vacancies can sometimes occur due to factors such as retirement, illness or death.

 Some parish councils also hold elections.
-On 4 May 2023 Wrightington Parish - Mossy Lea Ward was contested.
+On 1 May 2025 Rufford Parish - Holmeswood Ward was contested.

 To make sure you’re registered to vote at elections visit our electoral register page or contact the elections office.
 Contact details are in the contact panel on the right of this page.